-Open innovation goes a step further by starting from shared goals and also looking at the value of “internal resources” for parties outside the organization
+Open innovation exceeds this by starting with defining shared goals and discovering values of “internal resources” for parties outside the organization

 Collaboration with external partners is necessary to have access to and use knowledge, skills and facilities that are NOT available and/or economically viable within your own company.

 When an activity is crucial to the aforementioned value proposition, the obvious choice is to organize it in-house and invest in knowledge, skills and facilities.
 This applies both to primary activities such as purchasing, logistics, production, marketing & sales and after sales service and to supporting and condition-creating activities (see Porter’s value chain model).
 In order not to be completely at the mercy of the market, a company can also opt for an ‘in-between’ solution by developing a partnership with a specialized company and making proper arrangements for cooperation.